LubinKerhuel/hugo/content/post/pitot-build/index.md

 #### Discussion

 Using the GPS COG[^COG] field is not exactly the plane yaw direction $\Theta\_{heading}$ but the plane flight direction.
 Thus the COG is a biased plane yaw $\Theta\_{heading}$ direction.
 It would be best to use plane orientation from the IMU sensor.
 It is not done here to reduce the number of sensors for this demonstration.
-The COG bias is small enough if we assume the wind speed to be small compared to the airplane air speed.
+The COG bias is small enough if we assume the wind speed to be small compared to the airplane airspeed.
 It might be possible with a more sophisticated script to compensate this bias.

 W. Premerlani propose a [wind estimation](https://drive.google.com/file/d/0ByvTkVQo3tqXVzBYQUZicUNvbEE/view) using exclusively GPS data.
 Tests with this GPS dataset was not conclusive while trying to use all GPS sample while the platform direction is modified (i.e. COG derivative is above a given threshold).
 GPS dynamic seems too slow to provide robust results.